afterwise/scriptbin/README.md

 # splitpatch

 Split a multi-file patch into individual patches, one for each file.
 Also remove the directory part of the path and store that separately.
-All this to workaround the fact that `patch' does not handle spaces in paths the way `diff' produces them: https://www.gnu.org/software/diffutils/manual/html_node/Unusual-File-Names.html#Unusual%20File%20Names
+All this to workaround the fact that 'patch' does not handle spaces in paths the way 'diff' produces them: https://www.gnu.org/software/diffutils/manual/html_node/Unusual-File-Names.html#Unusual%20File%20Names

 ```
 Typical Usage: